 He is a member of the Cambodian Government Board overseeing NGS Schools in Cambodia, where he is also the International Chairman of The Lake Clinic.
 Simon is also an advisor to Tilganga Hospital in Kathmandu and Chairman of The Ruit Foundation.

 In addition to initiating and developing projects in South East Asia, Simon is a thought leader on international development, NGO organisation and civil society.
-Simon serves on the advisory board of the Labour Campaign for International Development, and Campaign Bootcamp.

 Her Royal Highness Princess Beatrice of York is a member of the British Royal family.
 She is the Patron of a number of organisations and focuses the majority of her charitable work around children’s welfare and education, which she does in her spare time.
 Princess Beatrice is a long time supporter of the the Franks Family Foundation, and has accompanied us in numerous philanthropic trips such as in Bhutan, India, Nepal, and more recently Laos and Cambodia.